rpmuller/ePubs/WesternPhilosophy.md

 England from the time of Theodore, archbishop of Canterbury (669-90)9 who was himself a Greek, educated at Athens; it may also have become known, in the North, through Irish missionaries.
-"During the latter part of the seventh century/' says Montague James, "it was in Ireland that the thirst for knowledge was keenest, and the work of teaching was most actively carried on.
+"During the latter part of the seventh century," says Montague James, "it was in Ireland that the thirst for knowledge was keenest, and the work of teaching was most actively carried on.
 There the Latin language (and in a less degree the Greek) was studied from